JayeshTiwari03/forms/README.md

 # Forms
-React App with controlled forms
+React App with controlled forms, test scripts available

-Test scripts available
+## Cases
+1. Create an app with labelled, controlled text inputs for First Name and Last Name, and have it display “Hello, {firstName} {lastName}!” in real time, as you type into the text boxes.

+2. ..

 ## Available Scripts